The Ten Craziest Laws in Louisiana

 Crazy Law #4: Better Not Break a Promise

 If an individual intentionally swears falsely under oath in either oral or written form, he or she can serve up to one year in jail and pay up to five hundred dollars.
+While not as outlandish as others, this rule shows that in Louisiana, your word still matters.
+It’s a reminder that honesty under oath is taken seriously, and that even in a state famous for its crazy laws, truthfulness remains a foundation of justice.

 Crazy Law #5: Hog Heaven

 In Jefferson Parish, hogs cannot be fed just any old scrap.
 Any food/garbage other than grains must be cooked on the premises right before being fed to hogs.
+This weird Louisiana law came from practical farming concerns.
+Feeding uncooked waste to animals was believed to spread disease.
+By requiring that scraps be cooked, parishes aimed to keep livestock healthy and protect the local food supply.

 Crazy Law #6: Voodoo Restrictions